gemc/home/_documentation/geometryDocs/geoQuickstart.md

 ---
 layout: default
-title: Geometry
+title: Geometry Quickstart
 order: 5
-description: Build detectors, create materials, assign sensitivity.
+description: solid type builder and volume constructor
 ---

 A system geometry is a collection of volume definitions.